Azure-Samples/durablefunctions-mapreduce-dotnet/README.md

   - Function app instance

 ### PowerShell
-> **Important**: Run `deploy.ps1` in a new PowerShell window after you've executed `SetupEnvironment.ps1`.
+> **Important**: Run `deploy.ps1` in a new PowerShell window only _after_ you've executed `SetupEnvironment.ps1`.
 This refreshes environment variables so the build & deploy commands will execute successfully

 Execute `deploy.ps1` providing:
 - Subscription ID